tirotir-ir/chatgpt-ai-programming-assistant/README.md

 - **Debug code** with AI assistance.
 - **Explain differences** between code snippets.
 - **Chat with GPT** for direct interaction.
-- **AI Pair Programming**: Provides real-time suggestions and answers based on the current code or task.
 - **Interactive Learning**: Handles requests for step-by-step tutorials based on user input.
 - **Comprehensive Prompt Cheat Sheet**: Offers 500 prompts for various programming languages, organized for easy access and quick suggestions as users type.